 Financial Statements: Increasing Transparency and Accountability

 Good financial management ensures that public money is used well and that financial statements are produced to meet high standards of transparency and accountability, as well as to demonstrate efficiency in the use of public resources as far as possible.
-To address current challenges in financial reporting, we will engage finance officials from SEE ministries of finance in sharing their knowledge and experience in preparing and disseminating financial statements.
+To address current challenges in financial reporting, we have engaged finance officials from SEE ministries of finance in sharing their knowledge and experience in preparing and disseminating financial statements.

-During workshop we will address:
+During workshop we have addressed:

 - how financial reporting is linked to accrual accounting and IPSAS key standards